Brankale/Nintendo-DS-Lite-colorspace/README.md

 ### 2. Calculate the Chromatic Adaptation Matrix

-When performing a conversion between colorspaces with different white points a chromatic adaptation must also be applied.
+When performing a conversion between two colorspaces with a different white point, a chromatic adaptation must also be applied.

 To perform a chromatic adaptation you must use the following equation: